Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 Florida Insurers must provide no-deductible windshield replacement under comprehensive coverage (FL Statute §627.7288)

-Kentucky Full safety glass coverage — zero deductible for windshields, side windows, and rear windows
+Kentucky Full safety glass coverage — zero deductible for windshields, side windows, rear windows, and safety equipment

-South Carolina Zero-deductible full safety glass coverage required with comprehensive coverage
+South Carolina Zero-deductible full safety glass coverage required with any physical damage coverage

 Zero-Deductible States